preetguraya/meme_app/README.md

 ## The site is live at -  https://gurpreetkaur-meme-app.netlify.app/

-### It lets user enter a top and bottom text on a randomly chosen meme image
+### It lets user enter a top and bottom text on a randomly chosen meme image , called from an API